ReactiveBayes/RxInfer.jl/docs/src/manuals/sharpbits/rule-not-found.md

 !!! note
     When using variational constraints, you will likely need to initialize certain messages or marginals to handle loops in the factor graph.
 See [Initialization](@ref initialization) for details on how to properly initialize your model.

+For more details on constraints and variational inference, see:

+- [Constraints Specification](@ref user-guide-constraints-specification) for a complete guide on using constraints
+- [Bethe Free Energy](@ref lib-bethe-free-energy) for the mathematical background on variational inference and message passing

 ## Implementation details